Calape: Geography

 There are four rivers that flow through the territory: Tultugan and Liboron Rivers that drain into Calape Bay, and Calunasan and Abucayan Norte Rivers that drain into Tipcan Bay.

 Most of the coastal area is a fairly level plain that gradually rises into rolling hills of coralline limestone.
 The highest point in Calape is Mount Candungao in the eastern portion of the town, with an elevation of 500 ft above sea level.

 Barangays

-Calape comprises 33 barangays, of which 18 are coastal.
+Calape is politically subdivided into 33 barangays.
+Each barangay consists of puroks and some have sitios.

+There are 18 barangays which form part of coastal area.